Skip to content

 You’ll need different offers for the top (TOFU), middle (MOFU), and bottom (BOFU) of the B2B marketing funnel.
 You’ll also need to present the offer differently on every channel.

-As BOFU campaigns are full of quick wins and key learnings, they’re always a good place to start.
+As BOFU marketing campaigns are full of quick wins and key learnings, they’re always a good place to start.

 Content plan